mgunter-pivotal/pcf-hugo-workshop/content/post/lab-15.md

 The Autoscaler is a Marketplace Service available to bind to your applications just like any other service.
 You have the ability to select what criteria causes your applicatton to scale up and down.
 For the purpose of this lab, we'll scale the application down from 2 instances to 1.

-**Using either the App Manager or the CLI, be sure you have 2 application instances running of your cities-service application. **
+**Using either the App Manager or the CLI, be sure you have 2 application instances running of your Environment Viewer application. **

 ### Step 5 - Create & Bind to Autoscaler

-Let's bind the Autoscaler Service to the Cities Service application.
+Let's bind the Autoscaler Service to the Environment Viewer application.
 Navigate to the Marketplace Services and select the Autoscaler Service.

   <img src="/images/auto-scaler-service.png" alt="Auto Scaler" style="width: 70%; "/>

 Click the Select this Plan button and enter in a few details

    ```
-   Instance Name: <YOUR INITIALS>-cities-service-as
+   Instance Name: <YOUR INITIALS>-env-as
    Space: Default should be fine.
 It needs to match the name of the space where cities-service lives
-   Bind to App: Select your <YOUR INITIALS>-cities-service application
+   Bind to App: Select your <YOUR INITIALS>-env application
    ```

 Once the data is entered, click the Add button.